Cold weather shelters

-The following is a list of locations typically opened in Snohomish County when the temperatures drop below 32-34 degrees.
+Please view the list of locations typically open in Snohomish County available for the public to have a safe place to go when temperatures drop below 32-34 degrees.
 Please call or visit their websites for specific information.

 Power outages can cause a number of safety concerns; knowing the following information can help.